ICYMI: HF.10 - The Best of Day 3

 Over the course of the final day, we asked several guests what their HF.10 highlights were.
 Panel moderator and HF-regular Robin Swithinbank had a very specific highlight.
 "Fiona Kruger's lyrical, spontaneous watch design masterclass under the glare of her industry colleagues was the single event highlight, but as before, it's Dubai Watch Week's open format that leaves the greatest impression.
 An industry hamstrung by conservatism and protectionism needs a platform for self-reflection and where necessary self-criticism, and the Horology Forum, Seddiqi's globe-trotting horological chat show DWW spin-off, once again provided just that."

-Fiona Kruger, for her part was taken by Benoît Mintiens and Ming Thein's take on design and luxury: "It's interesting to hear that kind of sort of debate and conversation and discussion, it because it feels like the sort of chat that they would have down the pub.
+Fiona Kruger, for her part was taken by Benoît Mintiens and Ming Thein's take on design and luxury: "It's interesting to hear that sort of debate and conversation and discussion, it because it feels like the sort of chat that they would have down the pub.
 That you got be privy to this sort of conversation is special, it was very authentic, and I think that's the point of Horology Forum."

 For Hong-Kong local and collector Alex Chu, it was the fact that his home was being put on the map.
 "There's been an explosion of interest in watches over the past five years, but it felt like Hong Kong had been left out of that conversation.
 Hong Kong has historically been a very important city for watches, not only as a commercial centre, but also in its enthusiasm, so as a fellow watch enthusiast based in this city, I feel proud to finally be able to welcome and meet members of the global watch community here at HF.10."